The Theatre Aspen Apprentice Program

 Meet the Class of 2015!

-Michelle Coben got her AEA card at the MUNY in 2016, Amanda Paige got hers at Lake Dillon, Spencer Hansen returnd to TA this summer to appear in Mamma Mia and be the musical director on Dear Edwina.
-Lyon worked for TA behind the scenes this year and will appear in Big Fish, Amber Julian returned to TA to stage manage, Liz Roth is at Opera Santa Fe, Eddy Cavazos is taking NY by storm.
-Alix Bigley is the Director of Marketing at Boston Conservatory, Billy Cohen graduated from Princeton in May and we're waiting for updates on everyone else!
+Michelle Coben got her AEA card at the MUNY in 2016, Amanda Paige got hers at Lake Dillon, Spencer Hansen returnd to TA this summer to appear in Mamma Mia and be the musical director on Dear Edwina (he subsequently went to the Barter Theatre for a summerlong gig).
+Lyon worked for TA behind the scenes this year and will appear in Big Fish, Amber Julian returned to TA two summers in a row, Liz Roth is at Opera Santa Fe, Eddy Cavazos is taking NY by storm.
+Alix Bigley is the Director of Marketing at Boston Conservatory, Billy Cohen graduated from Princeton in and moved to NYC and we're waiting for updates on everyone else!